Denominator vectors and compatibility degrees in cluster algebras of finite type: Preliminaries

 \begin{remark} Note that it is not immediately clear from the conditions in Definition~\ref{def:comp-roots} that the $c$-compatibility degree is well-defined.
 Uniqueness follows from the fact that the orbits of the negative roots under~$\tauc$ cover all almost positive roots.
 Existence is more involved and can be proved by representation theoretic arguments.
 Our interpretation in Theorem~\ref{thm:three-compatibilities-coincide} below gives alternative direct definitions of $c$-compatibility, and in particular proves directly existence and uniqueness. \end{remark}

 \begin{remark} As observed by S.~Fomin and A.~Zelevinsky in~\cite[Proposition~3.3]{FominZelevinsky-YSystems}, if~$\alpha, \beta$ are two almost positive roots and~$\alpha^\vee,\beta^\vee$ are their dual roots in the dual root system, then ${\cdeg[\alpha][\beta] = \cdeg[\beta^\vee][\alpha^\vee]}$.
-Although not needed in this paper, we remark that this property also holds for $c$-compatibility degrees.
-This property is for example illustrated by the fact that the $c$-compatibility tables~\ref{table:compB} and~\ref{table:compC} of respective types~$B_2$ and~$C_2$ are transpose to each other. \end{remark}
+Although not needed in this paper, we remark that this property also holds for $c$-compatibility degrees. \end{remark}